 An option to back out

 For starters, most purchase contracts include a termination option.
-The buyer pays the seller a fee for a specified period of time during which the buyer can cancel the contract.
+The buyer pays a fee for a specified period of time during which the buyer can cancel the contract.
 The buyer can exercise this option for any reason.
 In fact, he doesn’t even have to explain why.

 A closer look at the property